 Presentations are limited to 3 minutes.
 With 30 seconds to go, the timekeeper will notify the presenter.
 A bell chimes at the end of the 3-minute period.
 If a competitor continues to speak after the bell chimes, he or she is disqualified from the competition.
 Presentations are considered to have commenced when a presenter starts his or her presentation through either movement or speech.

-Competitors will be notified of the status of their submission by February 17, 2020.
-If entered into the competition, it is expected that you will register for and attend the conference.
-We look forward to seeing you in Napa, California!
+Competitors will be notified of the status of their submission by February 2021 If entered into the competition, it is expected that you will register for the virtual conference.

 2018 3-Minute Thesis Winners